Continuous Prediction with Experts' Advice: Minimax Optimal Continuous Regret with Independent Experts

-\paragraph{A matching lower-bound.} The next proposition shows that, against independent experts, the \emph{expected} regret is always roughly $\sqrt{2t \ln n}$.
+The next proposition shows that, against independent experts, the \emph{expected} regret is always roughly $\sqrt{2t \ln n}$.
 This matches the discrete-time lower bound and shows that \Theorem{CtsOptRegret} is tight.
-The proof, given in \Appendix{ContinuousLB}, is a straightforward modification of the analogous discrete-time result \cite[Theorem 3.7]{Cesa-BianchiL06a}.
+The proof is a straightforward modification of the analogous discrete-time result \cite[Theorem 3.7]{Cesa-BianchiL06a}.
 It is important to note that \Theorem{CtsOptRegret} is considerably stronger than \Proposition{ContinuousLB}: the latter bounds the expectation separately for each $t$, whereas the former gives a bound that holds almost surely for all $t$.

-\begin{proposition} \PropositionName{ContinuousLB} Assume \(w^{(i)} = e_i\) for each \(i \in [n]\).
+\begin{proposition} \PropositionName{ContinuousLB} Assume \(w^{(i)} = e_i\;\) for each \(i \in [n]\).
 Then, for any player strategy,